 Next steps include meeting with developers to ensure the shuttles are equipped with the latest tech, like maps and navigation, before pilot programs can be organized in a few years’ time.
 The proposal received unanimous approval from the council, highlighting the increased confidence people now have in the abilities and safety of autonomous vehicles.

-Still in its early stages (the proposed launch is 2026), the shuttles will transport citizens to and from the new subway station, set to open in 2023 and which travels from ‘the Hills’ to LA.
-Indeed, driverless vehicles are set to become so ubiquitous that people will be using autonomous transport to get to their autonomous transport.
+Still in its early stages (the proposed launch is 2026), the shuttles will transport citizens to and from the new subway station, set to open in 2023 and which travels from "the Hills" to LA.
+Indeed, driverless vehicles are set to become so ubiquitous that people will be using autonomous transportation to get to their autonomous transportation.

 Station to station